-According to the National Low Income Housing Coalition, the COVID-19 pandemic can contribute to increasing homelessness.
-If people lose their jobs due to layoffs, illness or to take care of sick family members, they may have a hard time paying their rent or mortgage and could become homeless.
+The COVID-19 pandemic has contributed to increasing homelessness.
+People have lost their jobs due to illness and taking care of sick family members.
+They are unable to pay their rent or mortgage and are at risk of homeless.
 For more information on COVID-19 and homelessness, visit our resource page Coronavirus and Homelessness.

 Homeless people in the U.S. include:

 - Families with children

 - Unaccompanied youth

 In more recent times, the number of homeless people has increased despite federal and other efforts to end homelessness for specific groups of people.
 How long people are homeless depends on each individual’s or family’s circumstances, availability of housing and services to promote stability, and other economic and societal forces.
 Many people experience homelessness for a short time.
 Some experience homelessness throughout their lives.